kpgx/eye-blink-detection-demo/README.md

 # eye-blink-detection-demo

- A very simple demo code for eye blink detection with dlib libray with python, Note this project is basically dependent on the library dlib.
+A very simple demo code for eye blink detection with dlib libray with python.
+Note this project is basically dependent on the library dlib.
 The methods used in the demo code is introduced in [Paper](http://vision.fe.uni-lj.si/cvww2016/proceedings/papers/05.pdf?spm=a2c4e.11153940.blogcont336184.6.28a771e8bHtjbJ&file=05.pdf).
-This code is based on the blog[Eye blink detection with OpenCV, Python, and dlib](https://www.pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib/).
-Here is the Chinese translation[OpenCV/Python/dlib眨眼检测](https://yq.aliyun.com/articles/336184).
+This code is based on the blog [Eye blink detection with OpenCV, Python, and dlib](https://www.pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib/).

-## Environment
-* win10
-* python 3.5.4
-* opencv 3.3.1
-* imutils 0.4.6
-* dlib 18.18
-* Anaconda3
+Here is the Chinese translation [OpenCV/Python/dlib眨眼检测](https://yq.aliyun.com/articles/336184).

 ## install packages
 ```
-conda intall dlib
-conda install opencv3
-pip install imutils
+conda install -c conda-forge dlib opencv scipy imutils
 ```

 ## sample